SynapseTech/TimezoneDB/README.md

 Moved to the issues tab.

 # Contributing
-All the essential API logic for the project can be found under the `api` directory and is written in Kotlin.
+All the essential API logic for the project is in the `api` directory and written in Kotlin.
 [Ktor](https://ktor.io) is used for HTTP handling.

-All supported platform integrations will be included in subdirectories of the `platforms` directory.
+All supported platform integrations are included in subdirectories of the `platforms` directory.

-The website code will be kept inside the `web` directory and written using Typescript and Vue.js.
+The website code is inside the `web` directory and written using Typescript and Vue.js.

 Before you contribute, we ask that you have a working knowledge of HTTP services and the languages we are using to facilitate such communications in this project